SOFE4620-ML9/nba-lineup/README.md

 ## Setup and Installation

 ### Using Nix Development Shell (Recommended)
-If you have Nix installed, you can use the development shell:
+> **Note:** If you don't have Nix installed, you can install it using the Determinate Nix Installer: `curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | \
+  sh -s -- install`

 ```bash
 # Activate the development environment